22. In Love With Spring: My Novel Online

 Jules didn’t know how to answer.
 She knew Lillith was great, but she didn’t want to be too enthusiastic because she didn’t think she could stand hearing him agree.
 On the other hand, she didn’t want to criticize Lillith and have him defend her.
 Several moments passed before she made her response, during which time all eyes turned to her and waited with respect and anticipation.
 Unfortunately, the pause before her answer gave it a loftiness it did not warrant: “Um, she was good.”

 The eyes lingered, awaiting elaboration.
-When none came, they turned away.
-Roasting in humiliation, Jules stared into her coffee.
+When none came, they went back to their own conversations.
+Roasting in humiliation, Jules stared into her tea.
 What a brilliantly insightful review!
 Maybe I should get my own show!

 “Well, what did you like about it?”
 Michael probed.

 But Michael laughed heartily.
 “My thoughts exactly!
 Lillith is so self-absorbed.
 When I heard she was going to play Catherine, I thought No way!
-But she was so warm and sweet.”
+But she pulled it off.”
 He sipped his diet Coke.
 “Too bad she isn’t like that in real life.”